 With MemberPress running on your WordPress website, the first step is to configure the plugin the right way.
 So to get started, from your WordPress dashboard, go to the MemberPress Options page and then click on the Payments tab.

-Clicking on the plus symbol gives you the ability to add a payment method to your website, allowing you to collect money from visitors in exchange for access to your pay-per-view content.
+Clicking on the plus (+) symbol gives you the ability to add a payment method to your website.
+This will allow you to collect money from visitors in exchange for access to your pay-per-view content.

 Out of the box, MemberPress supports the PayPal, Stripe, and Authorize.net payment gateways, and you can enable multiple gateways on your site.